 Let me state up front that unless you’re really into horror movies and the occult, you’re not going to like Necro.
 However, if you can get past the topics that he raps about, you’ll hear an extremely intelligent rapper with an incredible command of rhyme schemes and multis, as well as an insane vocabulary.

 Necro is also an accomplished producer, making all of his own beats, and some for the group Non-Phixion, which includes his brother Ill Bill.
-Like many others, he lists Kool G Rap as one of his biggest influences, as well as those like Big Daddy Kane, KRS-One, Rakim, and LL Cool J.
+Like many others, he lists Kool G Rap as one of his biggest influences, as well as Big Daddy Kane, KRS-One, Rakim, and LL Cool J.

-Trivia Facts: His musical style is a combination of rap and heavy metal, though lyrically you could simply call him horrorcore.
+Trivia: His musical style is a combination of rap and heavy metal, though lyrically you could simply call him horrorcore.
 He founded Psycho+Logical-Records, which has released over 40 albums to date.
-He's opened for Run DMC, Sepultura, Insane Clown Posse, and Biohazard.
+He’s opened for Run DMC, Sepultura, Insane Clown Posse, and Biohazard.

-Who Else is Climbing the Best Rappers of All Time List?
+Who Else is Climbing the List?

 - Hopsin has the multis, the structure, the flow, and the energy, but he’s still hanging onto horrorcore too much, like many other all-time greats.